JJConsulting/JJMasterData/doc/Documentation/articles/components/form_view.md

     formView.FormElement.Fields["YOUR_FIELD"].VisibleExpression = "YourLogicHere"
 ```

-In a nutshell, use FormElement property to customize DataDictionary configurations, like your fields.
+In a nutshell, use FormElement property to customize anything from the Data Dictionary, like your fields.
-You can check all properties from FormView at our [API Reference](https://portal.jjconsulting.com.br/jjdoc/lib/JJMasterData.Core.WebComponents.JJFormView.html)
+You can check all properties from FormView at our [API Reference](https://portal.jjconsulting.com.br/jjdoc/lib/JJMasterData.Core.UI.JJFormView.html)